joelll7/LASFROGAS_website/README.md

 # LASFROGAS_website
 A website for the artist LASFROGAS

-This is currently a heavy work-in-progess application.
+The website is currently a heavy work-in-progress and is not hosted, and can't be accessed online.